 Dr Mark Wilson

 I am an associate professor in experimental psychology and human movement science.
-I am interested in how we learn visually guided skills and how these skills might break down under pressure.
-As a chartered psychologist (Division of Sport & Exercise Psychology) I provide support services to various national / international level performers (e.g., British Shooting).
+Broadly, I am interested in the processes underpinning skilled performance; why skills might break down under pressure; and optimizing the skill acquisition process.
+As a chartered psychologist and registered practitioner with the Health and Care Professions Council, I provide psychological support services in a range of performance domains.

 Broad research specialisms: